GeoRegionsEcosystem/ETOPO.jl/docs/src/etopo.md

 lsd = getLandSea(etd,geo)
 ```

-And then now we plot it
+And then now we plot both the land-sea mask (top), and the topographic height (bottom).

 ```@example example
 fig = Figure()